Russia snubs UN court hearings in case brought by Ukraine

 Ukraine has asked the court to order Russia to “immediately suspend the military operations” launched Feb.
 24 “that have as their stated purpose and objective the prevention and punishment of a claimed genocide” in the separatist eastern regions of Luhansk and Donetsk.

-A decision is expected on the request within days, though that does not mean Russia would abide by any order the court might issue.
+A decision on Ukraine’s request is expected within days.
+The court’s president, American judge Joan E. Donoghue, said the judges would issue a decision “as soon as possible.”

-If the court were to order a halt to hostilities, “I think the chance of that happening is zero,” said Terry Gill, a professor of military law at the University of Amsterdam.
+If the court were to order a halt to fighting as Ukraine requested, “I think the chance of that happening is zero,” said Terry Gill, a professor of military law at the University of Amsterdam.
 He noted that if a nation does not abide by the court’s order, judges could seek action from the United Nations Security Council, where Russia holds a veto.

+Donoghue said Russia’s ambassador to the Netherlands, Alexander Shulgin, informed judges that “his government did not intend to participate in the oral proceedings.”

+Because of Russia’s refusal to participate in the hearings, Moscow’s turn to present legal arguments on Tuesday was canceled.

 The request for so-called provisional measures is linked to a case Ukraine has filed based on the Genocide Convention.
 Both countries have ratified the 1948 treaty, which has a clause allowing nations to take disputes based on its provisions to the Hague-based court.